Ishant14/SpringTutorialProjects/Spring-Interview-Questions.md

 > Spring is completely based on reflection.
 It follows all the design principle and gives the power to the developer.

+## What is Spring Bean life cycle?

+Life of traditional java objects starts on calling new operator which instantiates the object and finalize() method is getting called when the object is eligible for garbage collection.
+Life cycle of Spring beans are different as compared to traditional java objects.

+Spring framework provides the following ways which can be used to control the lifecycle of  bean:

+1. InitializingBean and DisposableBean callback interfaces
+2. Bean Name, bean factory and Application Context  Aware interfaces for specific behavior
+3. custom init() and destroy() methods in bean configuration file